-All grade appeals must be initiated within six weeks of the end of the semester in which the disputed grade was given.
+All grade appeals must be initiated within three weeks of the end of the semester in which the disputed grade was given.

 Withdrawal from the College.
-A withdrawal form must be signed by the Director of Student Financial Assistance, Director of Student Success Initiatives, Academic Advisor, Business Office Official, and V.P. of Student Life in order to properly clear student records.
+A withdrawal form must be signed by the Director of Student Financial Assistance, Student Success Counselor, Academic Advisor, Business Office Official, and V.P. of Student Life in order to properly clear student records.
 Withdrawal forms are available in the Registrar's Office.
 The completed forms are to be returned to the Registrar.
 Failure to comply will result in F grades being recorded for subjects in which the student is enrolled.
 (See supplementary financial information for refund information.)